csrinivasarao-web/company-brain/README.md

-# Needletail Company Brain — Prototype
+# Company Brain — Prototype

-A governed, retrieval-grounded knowledge system for Needletail, piloted on the GTM and Human-in-the-loop Operations teams.
-Full architecture and reasoning live in the accompanying design document (`Needletail_Company_Brain_v2.docx`).
+A governed, retrieval-grounded knowledge system, piloted on the GTM and Human-in-the-loop Operations teams.
+Full architecture and reasoning live in the accompanying design document.

 ## Status